Recommendation: GSI LEP (v1)

 LEP uses llMessageLinked to pass a set of bitwise flags as an integer; a list prepended with a structured metadata header, dumped to a string; and a string of arbitrary data, cast to a key.
 LEP takes advantage of an intentionally-maintained bug in llMessageLinked that allows any string, including non-UUIDs, in the key parameter.

-The flags and metadata included in each LEP message permits other scripts to identify the source, target, and type of message to rapidly discard unwanted link_message events.
+The flags and metadata included in each LEP message permit other scripts to identify the source, target, and type of message to rapidly discard unwanted link_message events.

 LEP messages MUST be constructed as follows: